forlilab/Ringtail/README.md

 ADGPU is capable of performing interaction analysis at runtime, with these results being stored in the database if present.
 If interaction analysis is not present in the input file (including Vina PDBQTs), it may be added by Ringtail with the `--add_interactions` option. **This adds a signifcant increase to the total database write time.** Distance cutoffs for the interactions are specified with the `--interaction_cutoffs` option.
 Adding interactions requires that the receptor PDBQT be provided as an input by the user with the `--receptor_file` option.

 The `--interaction_tolerance` option also allows the user to give more leeway for poses to pass given interaction filters.
 With this option, the interactions from poses within *c* angstrom RMSD of a cluster's top pose will be appended to the interactions for that top pose.
 The theory behind this is that this gives some sense of the "fuzziness" of a given binding pose, allowing the user to filter for interactions that may not be present for the top pose specifically, but could be easily accessible to it.
 When used as a flag, the `interaction_tolerance` default is 0.8 angstroms.
 The user may also specify their own cutoff.
+This option is intended for use with DLGs from AD-GPU, which clusters output poses based on RMSD.

 #### Read mode
-In `read` mode, an existing database is read in and used to filter or export results.
+In `read` mode, an existing database is used to filter or export results.

 When filtering, a text log file will be created containing the results passing the given filter(s).
 The default log name is `output_log.txt` and by default will include the ligand name and binding energy of every pose passing filtering criteria.
-The log name may be changed with the `--log` option and the information written to the log can be specified with `--out_fields`.
+The log name may be changed with the `--log` option and the information written to the log can be specified with `--outfields`.
 The full list of available output fields may be seen by using the `--help` option with `read` mode (see example above).
 By default, only the information for the top-scoring binding pose will be written to the log.
-If desired, each individual passing pose can be written by using the `--all_poses` flag.
+If desired, each individual passing pose can be written by using the `--output_all_poses` flag.
 The passing results may also be ordered in the log file using the `--order_results` option.

 No filtering is performed if no filters are given.
-If both `--eworst` and `--epercentile` are used together, the `--eworst` cutoff alone is used.
-The same is true of `--leworst` and `--leffpercentile`.
+If both `--eworst` and `--energy_percentile` are used together, the `--eworst` cutoff alone is used.
+The same is true of `--leworst` and `--le_percentile`.

 When filtering, the passing results are saved as a view in the database.
 This view is named `passing_results` by default.
 The user can specify a name for the view using the `--bookmark_name` option.
-Other data for poses in a view may be accessed later using the `--new_data_from_bookmark` option.
+Data for poses in a view may be accessed later using the `--new_data_from_bookmark` option.
 When `max_miss` > 0 is used, a view is created for each combination of interaction filters and is named `<bookmark_name>_<n>` where n is the index of the filter combination in the log file (indexing from 0).

-Filtering may take from seconds to minutes, depending on the size of the database, roughly scaling as O(n) for n database entries.
+Filtering may take from seconds to minutes, depending on the size of the database, roughly scaling as O(n) for n database Results rows (i.e. stored poses).
 One may also filter over a previous bookmark specified with the `--filter_bookmark` option.
 If using this option, the bookmarks specified by `--filter_bookmark` and `--bookmark_name` must be different.
+In our experience, it is faster to export the bookmark of interest as its own database with the `--export_bookmark_db` flag and perform additional sub-selection and export tasks from there.

 ##### Other available outputs
-The primary outputs from rt_process_vs are the database itself (`write` mode) and the filtering log file (`read` mode).
+The primary outputs from `rt_process_vs.py` are the database itself (`write` mode) and the filtering log file (`read` mode).
 There are several other output options as well, intended to allow the user to further explore the data from a virtual screening.

 The `--plot` flag generates a scatterplot of ligand efficiency vs binding energy for the top-scoring pose from each ligand.
 Ligands passing the given filters or in the bookmark given with `--bookmark_name` will be highlighted in red.
 The plot also includes histograms of the ligand efficiencies and binding energies.
 The plot is saved as `[filters_file].png` if a `--filters_file` is used, otherwise it is saved as `out.png`.